-UBC has established a new Public Humanities Hub (PHH) as a pilot project to provide support specific to collaborative research among humanists at UBC’s Vancouver campus, and to highlight and develop public-facing research in the Humanities.
+UBC has established Public Humanities Hubs (PHH) to provide support specific to collaborative research among humanists.
+Supported by UBC's Academic Excellence Funds, the three-year pilot project will highlight and develop public-facing research in the Humanities.

-The Hub is the result of wide consultation with UBC Humanities researchers, and has been developed to complement the existing research clusters competitions to provide support fitting the nature of collaboration within the Humanities.
+The Hubs are the result of wide consultation with UBC Humanities researchers, and has been developed to complement the existing research clusters competitions to provide support fitting the nature of collaboration within the Humanities.

 The development of this pilot was a result of collaboration between the Faculty of Arts, the Faculty of Education, the Peter A. Allard School of Law, the Faculty of Creative and Critical Studies and the Irving K. Barber School of Arts and Sciences, with the support of the offices of the President, the Provost and VP Academic, and the VP Research and Innovation.
 It will support a number of strategies identified in UBC’s Strategic Plan, including Research Excellence Strategy 6: Collaborative Clusters; Strategy 7: Research Support; Strategy 9: Knowledge Exchange and Strategy 10: Research Culture.